The Magnolia Farm 1835-1939

 In 1899 David G. Ryer died.
 David was a

-built the famous blue victorian on main street.
+the famous blue victorian on main street.

 In the exerpt from the long obituary on him from the Matawan Journal